wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 Deployment alternatives
 -----------------------

 There are two alternatives for deploying a Wazuh instance.
-You can launch the `Wazuh All-In-One Deployment AMI <https://aws.amazon.com/marketplace/pp/B09J56274H>`_ directly from the AWS Marketplace or you can configure and deploy a custom instance using the AWS Management Console.
+You can launch the `Wazuh All-In-One Deployment AMI <https://aws.amazon.com/marketplace/pp/B09J56274H>`_ directly from the AWS Marketplace or you can configure and deploy an instance using the AWS Management Console.

 - `Launch an instance from the AWS Marketplace`_
-- `Deploy a custom instance using the AWS Management Console`_
+- `Deploy an instance using the AWS Management Console`_

 .. note::
   Our `Wazuh Consulting Service <https://aws.amazon.com/marketplace/pp/prodview-ve4mgmhukgmzi>`_ is also available in the AWS Marketplace.
 Check the Professional Service packages that Wazuh has to offer.